-NOR-STA is a software tool dedicated for construction, assessment and maintenance of argument structures (assurance cases, safety cases etc.).
+NOR-STA is a software tool dedicated for construction, assessment and maintenance of assurance cases, and conformance arguments.
 To demonstrate this we will build a simple argument with NOR-STA.
 Let's build an argument presented in the figure:

 First of all NOR-STA is focused on the argument structure - it is not a graphics-oriented tool.
 In NOR-STA your work will be focused on logical structure of the argument and NOR-STA provides features supporting effective management of large and complex assurance cases.
-If you need diagrams they can be generated by NOR-STA in reports.
+If you need diagrams they can be generated by NOR-STA.